eclipse-iceoryx/iceoryx/doc/error-handling.md

 * FATAL

 ### MODERATE
 A recoverable error.
 Leads to an error log entry (LogErr) and continues execution.
-In the future a customizable configuartion is supposed to decide whether and how to continue, but this option is not fully integrated yet.

 **Example:**
 1) Roudi receives an unexpected message and discards it.
 The remaining communication proceeds normally.
 2) A port requested by an application cannot be provided due to e.g. resource exhaustion.

 ### SEVERE
 RouDi may continue but applications may be compromised or the functionality reduced.
 Leads to an error log entry (LogErr) and assert, terminating execution in Debug Mode.
 The handler must return to be able to continue execution in Release Mode.
-In the application continue according to a customizable configuration.

 **Example:**
 A message queue is overflowing and messages are lost.
 RouDi can continue but lost data may affect applications.